 Hamburg is the geographical transport centre of a market with five million inhabitants.
 This strategic advantage makes Germany’s largest universal port and Europe’s third largest container port the ideal national and international logistics centre.
 Furthermore, Hamburg is consistently strengthening its international position as a leading trade and service partner.
 Especially in the sectors of port and transport economics, wind energy, trade, banking and insurances, media and new media as well as research, Hamburg is well-known and highly accredited worldwide.

-In 2017, the port of Hamburg had a total turnover of 138.2 million tons.
-This total turnover consists of 44.9 million tons of bulk cargo handling and 90.3 million tons of container handling.
+In 2017, the port of Hamburg had a total turnover of 135.1 million tons.
+This total turnover consists of 44.2 million tons of bulk cargo handling and 90.9 million tons of general cargo.
+Furthermore, 8.7 million TEU sea containers have been handled.
 With this amount of turnover, Hamburg is Germany's biggest universal harbour.

 The Port of Hamburg has four container terminals which provide fast and smooth container handling: